top of page

 What is JIT (Junior Instructor Training) all about??

-You hear us mentioning regularly in class about our Instructor Training courses, and you may have even been lucky enough to have had a warm up from one of your fellow classmates who is already on the one of the programmes.
+You hear us mentioning regularly in class about our Instructor Training courses, and you may have even been lucky enough to have had a warm-up from one of your fellow classmates who is already on one of the programmes.
 But what are they, what happens, and is it for me?

-At Family Martial Arts Centres, we believe that training goes far beyond just learning the kicks and punches of Tang Soo Do, we believe there is a mental as well as physical journey to be made by students.
+At Family Martial Arts Centres, we believe that training goes far beyond just learning the kicks and punches of Tang Soo Do.
+We think there is a mental as well as a physical journey to be made by students.

 What is the Junior Instructor Training Programme?

-Junior Instructor Training is a programme aimed at younger students who show commitment, maturity, and enthusiasm for martial arts and want to look at both pushing their own training development and understanding of the art, while also being able to help and support others in their classes.
-Rather than focusing purely on physical techniques, the training courses introduces participants to the fundamentals of teaching, leadership, and responsibility.
+Junior Instructor Training is aimed at younger students who show commitment, maturity, and enthusiasm for martial arts.
+They want to push their training development and understanding of the art while also helping and supporting others in their classes.
+Rather than focusing purely on physical techniques, the training courses introduce participants to the fundamentals of teaching, leadership, and responsibility.

 The goal is simple: to help students move from learning martial arts to helping others learn it.